Best Practices for Using Visual Supports in Autism Therapy

 Define Visual Supports and Their Importance in Autism Therapy

 Visual aids are such important tools!
 They use images, symbols, or objects to share information, making it so much easier for individuals with autism to understand.
 These aids provide clear, concrete representations of abstract ideas, routines, and expectations, helping to bridge those communication gaps.
-By tapping into the learning strengths often found in autistic children, visual aids can really help them navigate their world, reducing anxiety and promoting independence.
+By tapping into the learning strengths often found in autistic children, visual aids can really help them navigate their world, reducing anxiety and .

 Who Can Benefit from Visual Supports: